All Episodes

 Well, by one second.

-But still, you'll have to endure one second more of uh 2005 than you thought on the last day.
+But still, you'll have to endure one second more of 2005 than you thought on the last day.

 This is not the actual last day, but it is the last broadcast day.

-And it is uh been a remarkable year.
+And it has been a remarkable year.

 Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 We're dancing out here, telling you.

-I just saw the news in LA.
+I just saw the news in L.A., 20 feet, 20-foot surf.

 No, don't tell me this is news.

-At the beach there's surf.
+At the beach, there's surf.

 I think we're angling for that federal money.